Lateral Solid Phase Epitaxy of Yttrium Iron Garnet: Conclusion

 \section{Conclusion}

 To assess the lateral solid phase epitaxy of YIG, we defined \ch{SiO_x} mesa structures on top of single crystalline garnet substrates, which were subsequently covered by an amorphous YIG layer by room temperature sputtering.
 By carefully choosing the annealing temperature we were able to laterally crystallize up to \SI{2.2}{\micro \meter} of single crystalline YIG on top of an amorphous \ch{SiO_x} layer.
-At \SI{600}{\degreeCelsius} on GGG a crystallization velocity of \SI{23.7}{nm/h} was found, which increased by a factor seven to \SI{173.1}{nm/h} at \SI{650}{\degreeCelsius}.
+At \SI{600}{\degreeCelsius} on GGG a crystallization velocity of \SI{21.5}{nm/h} (\SI{0.006}{nm/s}) was found, which increased by a factor seven to \SI{173.1}{nm/h} (\SI{0.048}{nm/s}) at \SI{650}{\degreeCelsius}.
 By extracting multiple lateral crystallization velocities at different temperatures and along different crystal orientations, we confirmed an exponential dependence on temperature as expected for LSPE.
-The resulting crystallization parameters are summarized in Tab.\ref{tab_1}, where the crystallization velocity we derive is independent on the crystal orientation of the seed.
-The understanding of these dynamics allows for a controlled and precise manufacturing of single crystalline YIG thin films of micrometer length scales on arbitrary substrates and therefore pave the way for sophisticated non-planar structures.
+The resulting crystallization parameters are summarized in Tab.~\ref{tab_1}, where the crystallization velocity we derive is mostly independent on the crystal orientation of the seed.
+The understanding of these dynamics allows for a controlled and precise manufacturing of single crystalline YIG thin films of micrometer length scales on various substrates.